onflow/cadence/docs/language/operators.md

 The static casting operator `as` can be used to statically type cast a value to a type.

-If the static type of the value is a subtype of the given type that should be casted to, the operator returns the value as the given type.
+If the static type of the value is a subtype of the given type (the "target" type), the operator returns the value as the given type.

 The cast is performed statically, i.e. when the program is type-checked.